Yasmin Levy

-Yasmin Levy (born 23 December 1975) is a latino singer-songwriter, currently based in Serbia, recognized for her interpretations of Judeo-Spanish music and her fusion of flamenco and Middle Eastern influences.
+Yasmin Levy (born 23 December 1975 in Jerusalem) is a Ladino singer-songwriter, currently based in Serbia, recognized for her interpretations of Judeo-Spanish music and her fusion of flamenco and Middle Eastern influences.

 Biography

-Levy’s parents emigrated from Turkey, and her music is rooted in the Judeo-Spanish traditions of Spain, performed in the Ladino language.
+Levy’s parents emigrated from Türkiye, and her music is rooted in the Judeo-Spanish traditions of Spain, performed in the Ladino language.

 Her father Yitzhak Levy (1919–1977), was a composer and hazzan (cantor), as well as a pioneer researcher into the history of the Ladino music and culture of Spanish Jewry and its diaspora, being the editor of the Ladino language magazine Aki Yerushalayim.
 He died when Levy was just one year old, but she names him as one of her greatest musical influences.

 She is a mother of two children: Michael Amir and Manuela Amir.

 Career

 With her distinctive and emotive style, Levy has brought a new interpretation to the medieval Judeo-Spanish song by incorporating more "modern" sounds of Andalusian flamenco and traditional Turkish music, as well as combining instruments like the darbuka, oud, violin, cello, and piano.

 Her debut album was Romance & Yasmin in 2000, which earned her a nomination as Best Newcomer for the fRoots / BBC Radio 3 World Music Awards 2005, followed in 2005 with her second album La Judería (Spanish: The Jewish Quarter).
 In 2006, she was nominated again, then in the category Culture Crossing.

 On her second album, La Judería, she also covered the popular songs "Gracias a la vida" by Violeta Parra and "Nací en Álamo" from the film Vengo, directed by Tony Gatlif, which in its original version won the 2001 César Award for Best Music Written for a Film (itself being a cover of "The Song of the Gypsies" ("Το Τραγούδι των Γύφτων"), written by Greek songwriter Dionysis Tsaknis in 1990)..